ajgalipeau/merrimack_galipeau_aaron_csc6301_module_4/README.md

 # merrimack_galipeau_aaron_csc6301

-This repository contains the homework assignments and project work for Aaron Galipeau's CSC6301 Software Design and Documentation course at Merrimack College.
+This repository contains project work for Aaron Galipeau's CSC6301 Software Design and Documentation course at Merrimack College, specific to Module 4.

 ## Table of Contents
 - [About](#about)